 I’m Brian Hagerty, and I ran for Hennepin County District Judge in 2014.
 I got 8,723 votes in the primary on August 12th, and I’m grateful for every vote.
 Unfortunately, I only placed third in the primary, so I was not on the ballot for the general election in November.

 Despite the disappointing election results, my supporters and I have a lot to be proud of.
 The campaign was an amazing couple of months.
 I am truly grateful for, and humbled by, all of the support and good wishes I received throughout my campaign from old friends and new.

-If you want to know who supported me, check out my list of supporters (a list that includes, among many others, Minneapolis Mayor Betsy Hodges; Minneapolis City Council Members Blong Yang, Andrew Johnson, and Jacob Frey; State Senators Ann Rest and Chris Eaton; State Representatives Susan Allen, John Benson, Karen Clark, and Raymond Dehn; and retired Associate Supreme Court Justice Esther Tomljanovich).
+If you want to know who supported me, check out my list of supporters (a list that includes, among many others, former Minneapolis Mayor Betsy Hodges; former and current Minneapolis City Council Members Blong Yang, Andrew Johnson, and Jacob Frey; State Senators Ann Rest and Chris Eaton; former and current State Representatives Susan Allen, John Benson, Karen Clark, and Raymond Dehn; and retired Associate Supreme Court Justice Esther Tomljanovich).